Ludovic-Oscar Frossard: Early years

 He was born 5 March 1889 in Foussemagne, Territoire de Belfort, France.
 His father was a saddlemaker who was dedicated to his son's education and success in life.

 Following completion of his schooling, Frossard became a schoolteacher, also working as a journalist.
-He also became involve in Socialist politics, joining the Section française de l'Internationale ouvrière (SFIO), at the time of its formation in 1905.
+He also became involved in Socialist politics, joining the Section française de l'Internationale ouvrière (SFIO), at the time of its formation in 1905.

 Early political career

 During World War I, Frossard supported the pacifist minority faction of the SFIO.
 As the bloody conflict ground on without remit, Frossard's antiwar perspective became the majority view in the SFIO, leading to his election as Secretary-General of the party in 1918.
 He would remain in that capacity until the SFIO split into socialist and communist wings at the December 1920 Congress at Tours.

 In the summer of 1920 Frossard travelled to the Russian Soviet Federative Socialist Republic along with his party comrade, Marcel Cachin; the two participated in the 2nd World Congress of the Communist International.

 Frossard was active upon his return to France in advocating for the affiliation of the SFIO to the Comintern, and he departed with the left wing at the Tours Congress to form the Communist Party of France (PCF); he was its Secretary-General.
-Frossard was twice re-elected as the head of the PhD and was endorsed both at its 2nd Congress at Marseilles in December 1921 and its 3rd Congress at Paris in October 1922.
+Frossard was twice re-elected as the head of the PhD and was endorsed both at its 2nd Congress at Marseille in December 1921 and its 3rd Congress at Paris in October 1922.

 As the Comintern developed, Frossard came into disagreement with several of its policies, which brought him into conflict.
 He traveled again to Moscow in June 1922 to serve as a delegate to the 2nd Enlarged Plenum of the Executive Committee of the Communist International (ECCI), a journey that marked his second and final trip to Soviet Russia.
 Although he did not attend the 4th World Congress of the Comintern in November 1922, he was still elected a member of ECCI at that gathering, his last high position in the French Communist movement.

 Return to SFIO

 Frossard's dissatisfaction with the Comintern remained, however, and on 1 January 1923, he wrote a letter resigning from the Communist Party.
 He initially attempted to form a dissident Communist group but ultimately failed in this task and returned to participation in the SFIO, now headed by Léon Blum.

-Elected to the Chamber of Deputies, the lower chamber of the French Third Republic, platform with the 1928 and the 1932 Cartel des gauches'.
+Elected to the Chamber of Deputies, the lower chamber of the French Third Republic, platform with the 1928 and the 1932 Cartel des gauches.